patriciomacadden/send_file/README.md

 Usage
 -----

-Make sure your applications implements two methods: `env` and `halt`, where `env` returns a hash with the Rack environment and `halt` returns an array response `[status, headers, [body]]`.
+Make sure your application implements two methods: `env` and `halt`, where `env` returns a hash with the Rack environment and `halt` returns an array response `[status, headers, [body]]`.